revel/revel/manual/organization.md

 notices any changes.
 Any dependencies outside of `app/` will not be watched for changes -- it is the developer's responsibility to recompile when necessary.

-## The public/ directory

-Resources stored in the `public` directory are static assets that are served directly by the Web server.
-Typically it is split into three standard sub-directories for images, CSS stylesheets and JavaScript files.

-The names of these directories may be anything; the developer need only update the routes.

 ## The conf/ directory

 The `conf` directory contains the application's configuration files.
 There are